Shycin/antonyjacques_14_26012022_tableau/README.md

-# simple-component-library
+# DataTable component
+## Install
-A library of React components created using `create-react-app`.## Installation Run the following command:
+Run the following command: `npm install shycin-table-react`
-`npm install simple-component-library`
+## Why using this component
+This is a light React component replace the current [JQuery DataTable](https://datatables.net/) with minimun functionnality but better performance